bradymadams/helpers/kb/README.md

 Run `build.sh` in this directory.

+# Flash my keyboard

+Run `flash.sh` in this directory.

 # Adding keyboard from source downloaded from Oryx

 I'm not sure if I'll need to do this often, but I wanted to document my first time doing this so that I can do it again if necessary.